Discord-Agora/Threads/README.md

 ## Configuration

-Customize the module by adjusting the configuration variables and constants defined in `Posts.py`.
+Customize the module by adjusting the configuration variables and constants defined in `main.py`.
 Key configuration options include:

 - `LOG_CHANNEL_ID`: ID of the channel where logs will be sent
 - `LOG_FORUM_ID`: ID of the forum channel for logging purposes
 - `POLL_FORUM_ID`: ID of the forum channel where polls are created
-- `TAIWAN_ROLE_ID`: ID of the role to be assigned dynamic permissions
+- `TAIWAN_ROLE_ID`: ID of the role exempt from link transformation
 - `THREADS_ROLE_ID`: ID of the role required for debug commands
 - `GUILD_ID`: ID of your Discord server
 - `ROLE_CHANNEL_PERMISSIONS`: Defines roles and their associated channels for permission management
 - `ALLOWED_CHANNELS`: Tuple of channel IDs where the module is active
 - `FEATURED_CHANNELS`: Channels where featured posts are selected
-- `message_count_threshold`: Minimum number of messages required for a post to be considered featured
+- `message_count_threshold`: Dynamic threshold for featuring posts (auto-adjusted)
-- `rotation_interval`: Time interval for rotating featured posts
+- `rotation_interval`: Dynamic interval for rotating featured posts (auto-adjusted)
 - `BANNED_USERS_FILE`: Path to the JSON file storing banned users
 - `THREAD_PERMISSIONS_FILE`: Path to the JSON file storing thread permissions
 - `POST_STATS_FILE`: Path to the JSON file storing post statistics
 - `FEATURED_POSTS_FILE`: Path to the JSON file storing featured posts

-The module automatically adjusts thresholds and rotation intervals based on server activity to maintain optimal engagement.